wp-plugins/inline-comments/readme.txt

 == Changelog ==

+= 1.1 =
+* No page reload anymore: INLINE COMMENTS NOW EMPOWERS WP-AJAXIFY-COMMENTS!!
+This improves the user experience with Ajax functionality: Your page will not reload after a comment is submitted.

 = 1.0.6 =
 * New feature: Decide if bubbles should fade in/out or appear/disappear immediately
-* New feature: You can make the comment bubbles to be always visible.
+* New feature: You can make the comment bubbles to be always visible
 * New feature: Hide the permalink that’s displayed next to each comment

 = 1.0.4 =